 Chiropractors who wish to gain the highest certification in sports chiropractic can apply for the diplomate offered by the American Chiropractic Board of Sports Physicians (DACBSP).
 Licensed chiropractors seeking this certification must demonstrate that they have completed at least one of the following educational requirements:

-- Hold an active CCSP certification and have completed at least 200 hours postgraduate education in a diplomate program at an accredited chiropractic college.
+- Hold an active CCSP certification and have completed at least 200 hours of postgraduate education in a diplomate program at an accredited chiropractic college.

-- Hold an active CCSP certification with completion of a master’s of science (MS) at an accredited college in an equivalent program in sports medicine
+- Hold an active CCSP certification with completion of a master’s of science (MS) at an accredited college in an equivalent program in sports medicine.

 - Completion of a sports medicine residency program in its entirety.